juand-r/entity-recognition-datasets/README.rst

 annotated with a variety of entity types, useful for entity recognition and named entity recognition (NER) tasks.

+**NOTE: I am no longer actively adding datasets to this list -- there are likely more NER datasets that have appeared since 2020.
+However, I am happy to add more datasets via issues or pull requests.**

 Datasets for NER in English
 ===========================